Everything You Need to Know About the U.S. Citizenship Test

 What Are Continuous Residence Exceptions on the Citizenship Test?

-Some people who are engaged in overseas employment are eligible for exceptions to the continuous residence requirement.
-You should talk to your attorney if you work overseas and are interested in pursuing your U.S. citizenship – he or she will know whether you qualify for a continuous residence exception.
+Some individuals engaged in overseas employment are eligible for exceptions to the continuous residence requirement.
+You should consult with your attorney if you work overseas and are interested in pursuing your U.S. citizenship – they will be able to determine whether you qualify for a continuous residence exception.

 Disability Accommodations